5 Methods to Maintaining Mental Sharpness as You Age!

 Mental stimulation contributes to brain health, so it is important to challenge your brain on an intellectual level whenever possible.4 Try activities like crossword puzzles, Sudoku, or even reading more educational literature.
 It’s never too late to learn new information or skills.
 Learning new skills are actually crucial to maintaining mental sharpness!

-If you are attempting to remember new information like a name or a fact, repeating the information out loud may make it easier to remember.2 This introduces the new incoming information to you a second, third, or fourth time, which makes the likelihood of reinforcing the memory greater.
+If you are attempting to remember new information like a name or a fact, repeating the information out loud may make it easier.2 This introduces the new incoming information to you a second, third, or fourth time, which makes the likelihood of reinforcing the memory greater.
 You can also write new information down, which is a different way of practicing this same method!2

-Although getting enough physical exercise may be seemingly unrelated to staying mentally alert and aware, it can actually support both physical health and memory.1 Consistent aerobic exercise was found to be not only beneficial to reducing the odds of acquiring diabetes, stroke, and more, but it also to thinking skills and memory abilities.1 Regular exercise may also support a healthy blood pressure, while a higher blood pressure has been associated with the risk of dementia.4
+Getting enough physical exercise may be seemingly unrelated to staying mentally alert and aware.
+But, it can actually support both physical health and memory.1 Studies show that exercise does, in fact, increase mental sharpness.
+Consistent aerobic exercise was found to be not only beneficial to reducing the odds of acquiring diabetes, stroke, and more, but it also to thinking skills and memory abilities.1 Regular exercise may also support a healthy blood pressure, while a higher blood pressure has been associated with the risk of dementia.4